Decontamination

 Life Science Outsourcing is one of the few regulated services companies to offer EtO.

-The sterilization method selected is based on the device’s ability to withstand heat and extent of sterilization required.
+The sterilization method is based on the device’s ability to withstand heat or moisture and the extent of sterilization required.

 Devices with cavities or tubular openings require low level steam sterilization, but instruments able to withstand high heat levels would qualify for high-heat steam sterilization.